andrekorol/neocallisto/README.md

 # neocallisto
-Modern web app to interact with data from the e-Callisto International Network of Solar Radio Spectrometers
+A modern way to interact with data from the e-Callisto International Network of Solar Radio Spectrometers